Three Sisters (agriculture): Folklore

 Numerous legends from indigenous cultures surround the existence and production of the Three Sister crops.

 One legend personifies the crops as three human sisters.
 The first sister, who represents beans, is described as a toddler dressed in green.
 The second sister, who represents squash, is a slightly older child dressed in a yellow frock, or dress.
 The eldest of the three, who represents corn, is often described as wearing a pale green shawl and having long, yellow hair.

 These three sisters are repeatedly visited by a young Indigenous boy, impressing them with his character and hunting skills, specifically archery.
 With each visit, one of the three sisters disappears until the eldest is left alone.
 As such, she begins to mourn.
 When the Indigenous boy visits again during the season of harvest, he overhears the eldest sister's cries and brings her back to his mother and father's lodge to cheer her up.
 There, the eldest is reunited with her sisters who had stayed with the Indigenous boy out of curiosity.
 From that point onwards, the three sisters never separated again.

+Modernization of the Three Sisters

+Over the years the Three Sisters of agriculture systems has been researched, studied, and adapted into modern agriculture.
+This system has been a representation of sustainable farming. and allowed the system to be integrated into today's world to reap the ecological benefits of the Three Sisters.

+In the recent research of the Three Sisters this system of inter-cropping can be used for many positive benefits in farming.
+The main being the improvement of soil health, a growth in crop yield, and to reduce the amount of pests in crops.
+The key benefit has been identified as natural pest control when growing garlic and marigolds next to vegetables.
+This planting can help prevent pests from getting into the crops (which reduces the amount of damage from these pests).
+Allowing for farmers to not have to rely all on heavy or harsh chemical pesticides.
+The original method of the Three Sisters involves planting maize, beans, and squash together; the squash have large leaves and spiky vines that act as a form of pest deterrent.

+In 2025, research found that the Three Sisters system can be modified to fit into modern mechanized agriculture.
+Plant spacing and placement can be adjusted to make the system better fit modern equipment constraints while keeping the benefits of inter-cropping.
+This allows the practice of inter-cropping to scale up to large farming operations.